Th3T3chn0G1t/DCScript/README.md

     ```
   - Make-like syntax
   - Include other files with `@include`
+  - Working on an stdlib
   - Use python statements inline with `pyval` and import python packages with `@import`
-  - A language in under 140 lines!
+  - A language in 140 lines!